sherpa/sherpa/docs/quick.rst

 :term:`bokeh`, which can provide extra functionality when using Sherpa in a Jupyter notebook.
-There is limited support for customizing these plots - such as always drawing the Y axis with a logarithmic scale - but extensive changes will require calling the plotting back-end directly.
+There is limited support for customizing these plots - such as always drawing the Y axis with a logarithmic scale - but extensive changes will require calling the plotting backend directly.

 As an example of the :py:class:`~sherpa.plot.DataPlot` output: